These are the winners in the Bar & Restaurant Revive Awards

-We shortlisted our favourites, Melbourne voted, and now we’re ready to reveal the results.
+We shortlisted our favourites, Sydney voted, and now we’re ready to reveal the results.

-Produced in partnership with American Express, the Time Out Bar & Restaurant Revive Awards are a reader-voted celebration of our favourite venues designed to help kickstart the reopening of Melbourne.
+Produced in partnership with American Express, the Time Out Bar & Restaurant Revive Awards are a reader-voted celebration of our favourite venues designed to help kickstart the reopening of Sydney.

-Host Matt Okine announced the winners in an online ceremony on Monday November 8 (watch here).
+Host Matt Okine announced the winners in an online ceremony on Monday November 8.

 The categories span both ‘IN’ (to recognise the venues that have stayed open with pivots, deliveries and initiatives under lockdown) and ‘OUT’ (to salute our favourites, the places we just can’t wait to get back into as soon as we can).